 This three-colour balaclava has an unusual construction.
-Gretchen gave an overview.
+Fortunately, Gretchen gave an overview first.
 There is a knitted strip where stitches are picked up from both sides to create the sides of the head.
 After the head is knitted flat, the work is joined in the round to knit the neck.
 The opening for the face has a ribbed edging.
 It cannot be adjusted.

 In my opinion, this pattern is for a seasoned knitter.
-You have to take care of the colourwork and the shaping work.
+You have to take care of the colourwork and the shaping work at the same time.